smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/07 - Full Outer Join.md

 You can use a `FULL OUTER JOIN` to find the symmetric difference of two datasets using the `ISNULL` function.

 This SQL statement returns the records that are in `TableA` but not in `TableB` along with the records in `TableB` that are not in `TableA`.
 This is known in set theory as the symmetric difference.
-The result set will include two NULL markers as NULLs are neither equal to nor not equal to each other, they are unknown.
+The result set will include two NULL markers, as NULLs are neither equal to nor not equal to each other.
+They are unknown.

 ```sql
 SELECT  ISNULL(a.ID, b.ID) AS ID,